ericfortis/aot-fetch-demo/README.md

 # Ahead of Time Fetch Demo

-Single page applications (SPAs) have a bad reputation of being slow.
+Single page applications (SPAs) have a reputation for being slow.
-Particularly on the first load, because they have to download static assets, and compile them before they can start fetching data from the backend.
+Particularly on the first load, because they have to download static assets before they can start fetching data from the backend.

-In this demo, we explore a way of initiating the backend requests before static assets are ready.
+This demo explores a way to initiate backend requests before the static assets are ready.

 ## TL;DR